Slavery rejected in some, not all, states where on ballot

 AP National Writer

-Voters approved ballot measures that will change their state constitutions to prohibit slavery and involuntary servitude as punishment for crime.
+Voters in four states approved ballot measures that will change their state constitutions to prohibit slavery and involuntary servitude as punishment for crime, while those in a fifth state rejected the move.

-The measures curtail the use of prison labor in Alabama, Tennessee and Vermont.
-In Oregon, “yes” on its anti-slavery ballot initiative was leading, but was too early to call.
+The measures approved Tuesday curtail the use of prison labor in Alabama, Oregon, Tennessee and Vermont.

+Jordan did not immediately respond to a request for comment Wednesday morning.

-The initiatives on the ballot Tuesday don’t force immediate changes in the states’ prisons, but they may invite legal challenges over the practice of coercing prisoners to work under threat of sanctions or loss of privileges if they refuse the work.
+The four approved initiatives won’t force immediate changes in the states’ prisons, but they may invite legal challenges over the practice of coercing prisoners to work under threat of sanctions or loss of privileges if they refuse the work.

 “Now, it is time for all Americans to come together and say that it must be struck from the U.S. Constitution.
 There should be no exceptions to a ban on slavery,” he said.